Fun Vintage Discovery

 Evolution of Cooking Methods

-Advances of using clay to fashion an implement to contain fire took place during the Qin dynasty.
+Advances in using clay to fashion an implement to contain fire took place during the Qin dynasty.
 That was an early rendition of what we now recognize as a stove dating back to 221 to 207 B.C.

 Wood and coal were the supplies of choice for burning fires before gas became more widely utilized.
 A patent by James Sharp (from Northhampton, England) for a gas stove was filed in 1826.